2017 User's Guide

 Joining a Civic Club

-We will sponsor a Civic Club Information Fair later this Fall.
+We will sponsor a Civic Club Information Session in 2018.
 Watch for more information.

 If your research can benefit a local organization, that can be a great way to get connected.
 Feel free to contact our office to learn more about local organizations.